Amnesthesia/blitzkrieg/OPSYS.md

 ## Trivia

 * What's the first operating system considered a predecessor to UNIX and when was unix launched?
-Who wrote UNIX?
+Who wrote UNIX? **Page 14-18**

 ## Questions

 ### CPU & I/O
 * Pros and cons of precise/imprecise interrupts?
 * Explain the relation between system calls, commands and instructions
 * Explain what happens in a hardware-driven interrupt?
 * Why does a system call take much longer in a virtual machine than in a non-virtual environment?
 * Explain the software layers in a typical I/O system and comment on what purpose each layer has
 * Explain how the system architectures protection rings are used in hardware virtualization